vladimir-tsymbal/System-level-performance-profiling-workflow/README.md

 # System level performance profiling workflow
-Comparison of Performance profiling workflow on system level for Intel VTune Profiler and Nvidia Nsight Systems using CosmicTagger project as an example.
+Comparison of Performance profiling workflow on system level for  Intel® VTune™ Profiler and NVIDIA Nsight™ Systems using CosmicTagger* (Cosmic Tagging Network for Neutrino Physics) project as an example.